 Scheduler/Appointment Secretary/Personal Secretary: Handles all aspects of the member's schedule, who he will and won't see, constituent visits, speaking engagements, etc. If you are visiting Washington, talk to the scheduler to see if you can arrange a meeting with the Congressman.

-Legislative Director (LD): The LD is the senior Legislative Assistant; and oversees the LAs and their assignments and takes a senior role in advising and writing legislation.
+Legislative Director (LD): The "LD" is the senior advisor to the member of Congress for legislation.
+They oversee the LAs and their assignments and takes a senior role in advising and writing legislation.

-Legislative Assistant (LA): Each office has a few "LAs", each specializing in different issues.
-They write legislation--and work with the committees, the White House, Federal agencies, lobbyists and special interests (both good and bad) who have written legislation for them; advise their member or the LD on pending legislation, etc. They report to the LD above.
+Legislative Assistant (LA): Each office has a few "LAs" (pronounced like the city of Los Angeles), each specializing in a group of different issues.
+They write legislation, and work with the committees, the White House, Federal agencies, lobbyists and special interests (both good and bad) who have written legislation for them; advise their member or the LD on pending legislation, etc. They report to the LD above.

 IMPORTANT: The "LA" who handles the issue you are concerned with is the person you should talk to, not the receptionist.
-Call the office and ask: "who is the LA. which handles [your issue]?", then talk to that person and request that they discuss the issue and your views with the Congressman.
-Have something of interest (facts, debate points, news, ideas) to tell the L.A. not just "tell the Congressman to vote no." Follow up with a brief letter or fax--ask for their email address.
+Call the office and ask: "who is the L.A. which handles [your issue]?", then talk to that person and request that they discuss the issue and your views with the Congressman.
+Have something of interest (facts, debate points, news, ideas) to tell the L.A. not just "tell the Congressman to vote no." Ask if you can help them get co-sponsors for their bills.
+Follow up with a brief email--they will usually give you their email address.
 If possible, schedule a visit.
 The LA can also tell you if the member is planning to vote for or against a particular bill--or if he is undecided.
 Those who are undecided are those you want to give the most lobbying attention.